 - Lower Goulburn River National Park: A small area (Loch Garry Wildlife Area) was swapped with an area of similar size, to keep a wetland open to duck hunting.

-- Lower Ovens National Park: A significant area at the junction with the Murray River, it will now become a wildlife area available for duck hunting.
+- Lower Ovens National Park: A significant area at the junction with the Murray River, it is now a wildlife area available for duck hunting.

 - The Leaghur National Park will not be included as a result of the return of other areas to Wildlife Reserves, which will be open for duck hunting.

-4. Larger national parks: The following existing national parks will be expanded following VEAC’s proposals:
+4. Larger national parks: The following existing national parks were expanded following VEAC’s proposals: